swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Modern literal syntax

 We could support a more modern Swift-like syntax in regex literals.
 For example, comments could be done with `//` and `/* ... */`, and quoted sequences could be done with `"..."`.
 This would however be incompatible with the syntactic superset of regex syntax we intend to parse, and as such may need to be introduced using a new literal kind, with no obvious choice of delimiter.

-However, it's possible that the ability to use regex literals in the DSL lessens the benefit that this syntax would bring.
+However, such a syntax would lose out on the familiarity benefits of standard regex, and as such may lead to an "uncanny valley" effect.
+It's also possible that the ability to use regex literals in the DSL lessens the benefit that this syntax would bring.

 ## Alternatives Considered